Tam Coc North Central Vietnam, Vietnam Travel Guide

 Examine the unique architectural fusion at Phat Diem Cathedral.

 For a different natural and cultural experience, consider visiting Mai Chau (3-4 hours west of Hanoi).
-This serene valley has peaceful terraced rice fields and traditional stilt houses, showing minority ethnic group cultures.
+This serene valley has peaceful rice paddies and traditional stilt houses, showing cultural minority cultures.

-A logical hub for connecting to other destinations.
+A reasonable hub for joining to other places.
 Return to Hanoi after your "ha Long bay on land" trip for further exploration or departure.

-Hanoi -> Ninh Binh (Three Caves/Trang An) -> Ha Long Bay/Lan Ha Bay -> Return to Hanoi for departure.
-This way efficiently covers main highlights.
+Hanoi -> Ninh Binh (Three Caves/Trang An) -> Ha Long Bay/Lan Ha Bay -> Journey back to Hanoi for your exit.
+This route efficiently covers main highlights.

 Hanoi -> Ninh Binh -> Overnight train south to Phong Nha -> Hue -> Da Nang/Hoi An.
 Ideal for an extended journey through Vietnam.